-- Attend the GLE training (see "What does the university provide through GLE" below).
+- Attend the GLE faculty development workshop (see "What does the university provide through GLE" below).

-- After the training, prepare a detailed proposal following the template provided and email it to firstname.lastname@example.org by the respective deadline.
+- After the workshop, prepare a detailed proposal following the template provided and email it to email@example.com by the respective deadline.
 Download Proposal

 What does the university provide through GLE?

-- Training: GLE participants will attend a training workshop consisting of the following elements:
+- Training: GLE participants will attend a structured faculty development workshop consisting of the following elements:

-- Two weeks of online work.
+- Two and a half weeks of online work.
 Experiential learning in the role of an online student.
 Access relevant readings and media.
 Observe and evaluate examples of globally networked learning environments.
 Participate in online discussions with colleagues.

-- Two face-to-face group sessions.
+- Two face-to-face group sessions (one on campus, one virtual).
 Each session is two hours in length and will include an introduction to synchronous and asynchronous environments and demonstration of available tools.

 - One session of individualized coaching led by an instructional technology consultant.
 Outcomes and module design will be defined in this session.

-- Individualized support during development and implementation: Each GLE participant will be paired with an instructional technology consultant who will assist in the development and implementation phases.
+- Individualized instructional design support during project development and implementation: Each GLE participant will be paired with an instructional technology consultant who will assist in the development and implementation phases.
 We anticipate development to last anywhere between 6 weeks and 1 full quarter.

-- Financial support: CIC may approve funding for eligible expenses for the first implementation of the proposed GLE up to $3,500.
+- Financial support: The Comprehensive Internationalization Committee (CIC) may approve funding for eligible expenses for the first implementation of the proposed GLE up to $3,500.
 Faculty whose GLE is approved and successfully implemented are eligible for additional funding of $500 for each additional iteration of the GLE up to 3 times (e.g. up to $1500 total).
 For more detailed funding information, view the attached funding guidelines.

 - Academic Affairs reserves the right to deny reimbursement for non-eligible expenses.
 If you are unsure of the eligibility of a planned expenses, please ask Rosi Leon at firstname.lastname@example.org.